CALC High-frequency signals are often transmitted along a coaxial... | Channels for Pearson+

 Textbook QuestionTextbook Question

-CALC High-frequency signals are often transmitted along a coaxial cable, such as the one shown in FIGURE P26.68.
+CALC High-frequency signals are often transmitted along a coaxial cable, such as the one shown in FIGURE CP30.86.
 For example, the cable TV hookup coming into your home is a coaxial cable.
-The signal is carried on a wire of radius R1 while the outer conductor of radius R2 is grounded (i.e., at V=0 V ).
-An insulating material fills the space between them, and an insulating plastic coating goes around the outside. b.
-Evaluate the capacitance per meter of a cable having R1=0.50 mm and R2=3.0 mm .
+The signal is carried on a wire of radius r1 while the outer conductor of radius r2 is grounded.
+A soft, flexible insulating material fills the space between them, and an insulating plastic coating goes around the outside. b.
+Evaluate the inductance per meter of a cable having r1=0.50 mm and r2=3.0 mm.

 2